Working With a Delaware Mesothelioma Lawyer

 Mesothelioma lawsuits usually conclude through out-of-court settlements (where the manufacturers agree to pay the victim who filed the lawsuit) or through a trial verdict (where a judge and/or jury may side with either the manufacturer or the victim).

-Overall, it is estimated that awards from mesothelioma verdicts and settlements typically range from $1 Million to $5 Million or more, according to Westlaw Journal Asbestos.
+Overall, it is estimated that awards from mesothelioma verdicts and settlements typically range from $1 million to $11.4 million or more.

-In a recent Delaware mesothelioma lawsuit, one of the world’s largest automakers was ordered to pay $8.125 Million to a victim’s family.
-The Delaware family was also awarded $1 Million in punitive damages.
+In a recent Delaware mesothelioma lawsuit, one of the world’s largest automakers was ordered to pay $8.125 million to a victim’s family.
+The family was also awarded $1 million in punitive damages.

 The Delaware mesothelioma lawyer you work with can provide past examples of verdicts and settlements they have retrieved for clients.